• Menu

 For any free from product making a keto claim, or formulated to be suitable for the ketogenic diet with or without a keto claim being made.
 This dedicated category ensures that keto products will be considered alongside other keto products only, and by a judging panel familiar with keto.
 Note that we will not subject entered products to blood glucose response testing but will ask for explanation of how the product is designed to be suitable for a ketogenic diet.
 Meals, snacks, condiments and drink entries are all welcome.

-NEW for 2024, an evolution of our Christmas Awards’ Gifting category which recognises the wider celebratory occasions that we have throughout the year, and open to AYR gifting products, celebratory cakes and party foods.
+An evolution of our Christmas Awards’ Gifting category which recognises the wider celebratory occasions that we have throughout the year, and open to all-year-round gifting products, celebratory cakes and party foods.

 Drinks Categories